E1

 Possible Causes

-Open or shorted fresh food thermistor, Damaged thermistor wiring harness, Corroded thermistor connector at control board
+Open or shorted fresh food thermistor, damaged thermistor wiring harness, or a corroded thermistor connector at the control board.

 How to Fix / Troubleshooting